Corncodes/MoneyMinder/journals/amanuel-y.md

     account_data.id

 Reflections:
-Got a lot done today!
+Will drove today, and we got a lot done!
 CRUD on budgets doesn't seem like a lot at face value, but we were chugging along basically all day and it took a lot of small breakthroughs to put it all together.
 I think on Thursday, we just had a lot of mental obstacles that were keeping us from just putting our heads down and writing code, and we had some of those same mental obstacles this morning while we tried to reason out in our heads how things *should* work before ever having real practice just doing these things and seeing how they work.
 At this point I don't even remember the things I was hung up on this morning before we moved on to just writing code, but by this point I've basically got it all figured out, so I feel pretty good about that!
 Although I'm still a little confused about Depends and Response and how IDs are passed into URLs, but that's a problem for another day ¯\_(ツ)_/¯

 ## August 17, 2023